gerardsimons/personal-website/content/posts/my-first-post.md

 > **— Mr. Robot S01E01**

 # Hello?
 That quote was actually part of the default first post of this website theme, but I liked it, so I kept it.
 [Big whoop, wanna fight about it](https://www.youtube.com/watch?v=30GD25un0XQ)?
-Also the show is very much recommended as a good way to pass corona time fast and somewhat funnily.
+I would also very much recommend this show as a good way to pass corona time fast and funnily.
 Also it is probably the most realistic looking hacking show I've seen.
 I am by no means a hacker, but just look at all those sweet Linux [terminals](https://www.youtube.com/watch?v=PGjLhOhMLXc).
 Right?
 RIGHT?!

 The cover photo is one I personally took last year on a trip to Scotland with my dear friend Georgios.
 The animal in the picture is not George.
-George is much hairier ~~LINK~~ *edit:I am not allowed by privacy laws to post a picture of his hairiness*.
-The cow doesn't really have so much to do with this post, but shaggy beasts really liven up a website.
+George is much hairier ~~LINK~~ *-- edit:I am not allowed by privacy laws to post a picture of his hairiness*.
+The cow doesn't really have so much to do with this post, but I feel strongly that shaggy beasts never fail to liven up a website.

 Anywho, hello, and welcome all, whoever you are.
 Though you are most likely actually just me, constantly re-reading and fretting over potential grammar mistakes.
 As you, I spend most of these days inside and was looking for some sort of hobby, and I thought it would **finally** be a good moment to make a website, again.

-# Old in computer years
+# Old in Computer Years
 Just like dog years, computer years go by fast - real fast.
 So with 10+ years experience I feel old.
 Looking back, HTML4, CSS and - sorry for cursing - PHP really got me into web development and excited about the web as place where you marry technology with design in a very free and personal way.
 Then came the JavaScript, the jQuery and now there's a new framework every year, which was all very offputting to me.
 I must admit thought that having learnt a little React, it was kinda fun.
 The last time I made a personal website, was for my small freelance business and was just a very bare HTML placeholder that said "under construction" for its entire measly existence.
 Before even that I am pretty sure I still used that giant [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) stack with MySQL, PHP and the likes, including paid hosting and FTP servers.
 Ah the good old days.

-## Keeping Young with Hugo
+## Staying Young with Hugo

 ![Image](https://d33wubrfki0l68.cloudfront.net/c38c7334cc3f23585738e40334284fddcaf03d5e/2e17c/images/hugo-logo-wide.svg)

 So what do you do if you feel old?
 You get a hot new girlfriend!
 Or in the case of social distancing you just get a new webwsite.
-This time around however, things would be different.
+This time around though, things would be different.
 Static generators are here, well have been here for a while, actually.
-And I had been oggling them for a while, but only now decided it was time.
+I had been oggling them for a while, but only now decided it was time.
 And I love it.
 After some setting up, all you do is write in markdown files and it turns those in HTML.
 You can even mix and match markdown and HTML easily.
 A bit of background on generators: Jekyll is extremely popular and powers GitHub pages.
 Hugo however, is said to be much faster and powered by Go and as we all know, Go [is so hot right now](https://youtu.be/Jhc6CRgwkqg?t=7).
 So having decided on that, I also choose a fancy theme to go along, called [hello, friend](https://github.com/panr/hugo-theme-hello-friend) - thanks again [Radek](https://twitter.com/panr).
 To summarize: The workflow goes something like this:

 * `hugo new site personal-website`
 * `hugo new posts/my-post-title-here.md`